Bivash2001/sillymotion/README.txt

 - A webcam (for capturing frames).
 - Optional: an audio file (MP3, WAV, OGG) for syncing animation.
 - A PNG logo file named “logo.png” in the same folder as this HTML file.
+- Optional: JS Paint folder in the same repo for drawing custom frames.

 -----------------------------------------
    LIMITATIONS